 Mitigation Measure Source Implementation Schedule Responsible Party Status / Date / Initials 8 The Designated Representative shall notify CDFW 14 calendar days before starting Covered Activities and shall document compliance with all pre-Project Conditions of Approval before starting Covered Activities.
 ITP Condition #7.1 Before commencing ground- or vegetation-disturbing activities Permittee 9 The Permittee shall prepare a Raven Management Plan to minimize the potential to attract common ravens to the site and submit it to CDFW for review and approval.
 In addition, the Permittee shall provide funds to the Renewable Energy Action Team (REAT) account established with the National Fish and Wildlife Foundation (NFWF) to contribute to a region-wide raven control plan to help address raven predation on the tortoise.
 This contribution shall be used to address raven predation on a regional basis and shall be calculated as a one-time payment of \$105 per acre of project disturbance.
 Based on this calculation the Permittee shall provide a one-time payment at \$105.00/acre for 2,953 acres at \$310,065.00 to the REAT account established with NFWF's Raven Management Plan fund.
 A minimum of 30 days prior to the start of Covered Activities these funds shall be provided to NFWF using appropriate deposit document (Attachment 5) and proof of paying this fee shall be provided to CDFW within 24 hours after the funds have been provided to NFWF.
-ITP Condition # 8.17 Before commencing ground- or vegetation-disturbing activities (or within 18 months from initiation of Covered Activities if Security is provided) Permittee 10 Permittee shall either purchase 2,953 acres of Covered Species credits from a CDFW-approved mitigation or conservation bank pursuant to Condition of Approval 9.2 below that correspond to their respective Phases in Table 2 OR shall provide for both the permanent protection and management of 2,953 acres of Habitat Management (HM) lands pursuant to Condition of Approval 9.3 below and the calculation and deposit of the management funds pursuant to Condition of Approval 9.4 below that correspond to their respective Phases in Table 2.
-Purchase of Covered Species credits OR permanent protection and funding for perpetual management of HM lands must be complete before starting Covered Activities within each phase, or within 18 months of from the start of ground disturbance for each Phase if Security is provided pursuant to Condition of Approval 10 below for all uncompleted obligations.
-Permittee shall provide 2,953 acres of compensation by phase as follows: Phases 1 and 2 (1,855 acres), and Phase 3 (1,098 acres).
-Permittee shall provide \$24,313,040 security by phase as follows: Phases 1 and 2 (\$16,085,940), and Phase 3 (\$8,227,100).
+ITP Condition # 8.17 Before commencing ground- or vegetation-disturbing activities (or within 18 months from initiation of Covered Activities if Security is provided) Permittee 10 Permittee shall either purchase 2,953 acres of Covered Species credits from a CDFW-approved mitigation or conservation bank pursuant to Condition of Approval 9.2 below OR shall provide for both the permanent protection and management of 2,953 acres of Habitat Management (HM) lands pursuant to Condition of Approval 9.3 below and the calculation and deposit of the management funds pursuant to Condition of Approval 9.4 below.
+Purchase of Covered Species credits OR permanent protection and funding for perpetual management of HM lands must be complete before starting Covered Activities, or within 18 months of the start of Covered Activities if Security is provided pursuant to Condition of Approval 10 below for all uncompleted obligations.
 ITP Condition # 9 Before commencing ground- or vegetation-disturbing activities (or within 18 months from initiation of Covered Activities if Security is provided) Permittee